 This month’s contributors~

-John Bechtel shares his writer’s journey in A Travel Writer’s Life.
-John has been a writer since childhood.
+Kurt Jacobson shares his writer’s journey in A Travel Writer’s Life.
+Kurt is a travel writer, photographer, chef, and gardener.

-Learn more about each author at the end of their stories.
+Learn more about each contributor at the end of their story.

 Read these stories—and see the great photos that go with them—at our brand new Travel Post Monthly website here.

-Travel Post Monthly is looking for stories and photos about tours.
+Travel Post Monthly is seeking stories and photos about tours for our September issue.

-Scenes with hordes of travelers standing in line to see the Mona Lisa, eat lunch, or take a bio-break might seem laughable to tourists today.
 Tours come in all shapes and sizes.
 Walking, driving, cycling, buses, ships, kayaks, Segways, horses, and all other means of transportation is offered for excursions.
-Guided, self-guided, short, or long, tours can give an overview or in-depth experience on any topic.
+Guided, self-guided, short, or long, tours of anyplace.

 Include ESP (eat, sleep, play).
 What did you learn from the locals?
 What shouldn’t be missed?
 How do we get there?
-Write a story that entices the reader to book a flight and pack a bag.
+Write a story that entices the reader to put the tour on their ‘must go’ list.

 The deadline is August 15, 2020.
 We are looking for 500—800 words.
 Photos are a big +, include your best shots.

-Read TPM’s brand new Writer’s Guides for specifics on how to submit your story and photos.
-ITWPA membership isn’t required, but members are given priority. ~TPM
+Read TPM’s Writer’s Guides for specifics on how to submit your story and photos.
+ITWPA membership isn’t required, but members are given priority.

 Mary Charlebois, Editor